 You can use Varna’s airport to travel to nearby countries or explore Sofia for the weekend.

 When it comes to amenities, the city provides everything you need.
 Most neighbourhoods have local bank offices for the major banks that operate in the country.

 Varna’s inhabitants also have access to several public hospitals and private medical alternatives.

 The city is rich in beauty salons and studios, you can easily find a 24-hour food store at every other corner, and everything is pretty well-connected.

 Varna’s beaches are perhaps one of the factors that attract expats the most.
 With miles of sandy beaches, there is much to see and enjoy at this seaside gem.

 Some of Bulgaria’s most beautiful and famous beaches can be found in Varna’s territory, where the sea is pure, the nature is stunning, and there are a variety of resorts you can explore.

 The city has a population of nearly 340,000 inhabitants and is one of Bulgaria’s safe cities to live in.

 You can walk home during the later hours of the day without worrying about pick-pocketing or other attacks.

-Of course, there are a few areas in the city that it’s recommended to avoid but we’ll look at these later on in the article.
+Of course, there are a few areas in the city that it’s recommended to avoid, but we’ll look at these later on in the article.
 The most popular types of crime include burglaries and car theft.
-Violent crimes towards expats are not common and foreigners will feel welcomed in the city.
+Violent crimes toward expats are not common and foreigners will feel safe in the city.